-Worldwide, lung cancer is one of the most common cancers, with NSCLC making up 80 to 85 percent of all lung cancer cases. ^{14,15} The main subtypes of NSCLC are adenocarcinoma, squamous cell carcinoma and large cell carcinoma.
-16 Among the most common driver mutations in NSCLC are alterations in EGFR, which is a receptor tyrosine kinase controlling cell growth and division.
-17 EGFR mutations are present in 10 to 15 percent of Western patients with NSCLC with adenocarcinoma histology and occur in 40 to 50 percent of Asian patients.
-16-22 EGFR ex19del or EGFR L858R mutations are the most common EGFR mutations.
-23 The five-year survival rate for all people with advanced NSCLC and EGFR mutations treated with EGFR TKIs is less than 20 percent. ^{24,25} EGFR exon 20 insertion mutations are the third most prevalent activating EGFR mutation.
-26 Patients with EGFR exon 20 insertion mutations have a real-world five-year OS of 8 percent in the frontline setting, which is worse than patients with EGFR ex19del or L858R mutations, who have a real-world five-year OS of 19 percent.
-28
+Worldwide, lung cancer is one of the most common cancers, with NSCLC making up 80 to 85 percent of all lung cancer cases. ^{15,16} The main subtypes of NSCLC are adenocarcinoma, squamous cell carcinoma and large cell carcinoma.
+17 Among the most common driver mutations in NSCLC are alterations in EGFR, which is a receptor tyrosine kinase controlling cell growth and division.
+18 EGFR mutations are present in 10 to 15 percent of Western patients with NSCLC with adenocarcinoma histology and occur in 40 to 50 percent of Asian patients. ^{17,18,19,20,21,22} EGFR ex19del or EGFR L858R mutations are the most common EGFR mutations.
+23 The five-year survival rate for all people with advanced NSCLC and EGFR mutations treated with EGFR TKIs is less than 20 percent. ^{24,25} Patients with EGFR ex19del or L858R mutations have a real-world five-year OS of 19 percent.
+26